chromaui/chromatic-docs/access.md

 </details>
 <details>
-<summary>Why can't i update my email account in Chromatic?</summary>
+<summary>Why can't I update my email account in Chromatic?</summary>

 Chromatic retrieves the email address associated to your account from your Git provider.
 Check your provider's account settings page on how to change your email.